 Some patients who have occasional episodes of sleep paralysis or hypnagogic and hypnopompic hallucinations, infrequent and partial cataplexy, and mild EDS need no treatment.
 For others, stimulant drugs and anticataplectic drugs are used.
 Patients should also get enough sleep at night and take brief naps (< 30 min) at the same time every day (typically afternoon).

-Patients with mild to moderate EDS benefit from modafinil, a long-acting wake-promoting drug.
-Its mechanism of action is unclear.
+Modafinil, a long-acting wake-promoting drug, can help patients with mild to moderate EDS.
+The mechanism of action is unclear.
 Typically, modafinil 100 to 200 mg po is given in the morning.
 Dose is increased to 400 mg as needed.
 Doses > 400 mg have not been shown to be more effective.
 If effects do not last into the evening, a small 2nd dose (eg, 100 mg) at noon or 1 pm may be used, although this dose sometimes interferes with nocturnal sleep.
 Alternatively, a short-acting form of methylphenidate can be added in the afternoon on a regular or as-needed basis.

-Patients who do not respond to modafinil are usually given methylphenidate or amphetamine derivatives instead of or with modafinil.
+Methylphenidate or amphetamine derivatives are usually used instead of or with modafinil if patients do not respond to modafinil.
 Methylphenidate 5 mg po bid to 20 mg po tid is especially useful for immediate management because modafinil's onset is delayed.
 Methamphetamine 5 to 20 mg po bid or dextroamphetamine 5 mg po bid to 20 mg po tid may be used; all are available in long-acting preparations and therefore can be dosed once/day in many patients.
 They can also be used on an as-needed basis for patients already taking modafinil because their onset is rapid and duration is relatively short.
 Adverse effects include agitation, hypertension, tachycardia, and mood changes (eg, manic reactions); abuse potential is high.

 Pemoline, although less addictive than amphetamines, is not recommended because it may be hepatotoxic and liver enzymes must be monitored every 2 wk.